jhs/strangle/README.markdown

 Installation
 ============

 Strangle is a standard distutils-driven Python package.
-It also has a C language component that must be compiled against the BIND parsing library (libbind).
+For all platforms, you will need the C and Python development environment (e.g. for .deb distributions, libc6-dev and python-dev; for RPM distributions, python-devel).
+Strangle also has a C language component that must be compiled against the BIND parsing library (libbind).
 For Debian, you need the "bind-dev" package, as well as standard C development packages (gcc, libc6-dev, etc.).  for RPM-based distributions, try the bind-devel package.